2022 – Shmita – CSA on Hiatus….

 OTFUF’s CSA program will take a break for the 2022 season.

 We plan to return to the 614 farming community in 2023.

 Check back for information Winter 2023!

 Our small but mighty CSA (community-supported agriculture) program supports us – financially, physically, and psychologically.
 Comprised mostly of family, friends, and neighbors, we welcome new folks each year.
 While the infusion of cash for supplies is helpful, we operate as a CSA because we love sharing the labor and fruits that brings.

-We ask our members to lend a hand on the farm once a month for at least two hours during weekly happy hours (typically Sundays from 4-6pm) when we work, play, and share the natural beauty we’re building together.
+We ask our members to lend a hand on the farm once a month for at least two hours during weekly happy hours when we work, play, and share the beauty we’re building together.
 Most enjoy these opportunities to commune with one another and the land on which their food is growing.
-Many bring their children to get their hands dirty and to learn more about where their food comes from.
-We also host alternate work times are also available on a week-by-week basis as time and tasks allow.
+Many bring their children, to get their hands dirty and to learn more about where their food comes from.
+We also host alternate work times as available on a week-by-week basis, as time and tasks allow.

 That’s just a little over $20 a week for hyper-local, organically grown produce.

 – Half shares are also available upon request with 8 bi-weekly pickups ($200).

 Please note: Every share we distribute is customized.
 We never give anyone anything they don’t plan to use.